mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 #### Read(System.Text.Json.Utf8JsonReader@,System.Type,System.Text.Json.JsonSerializerOptions)
-Reads the JSON representation of a with string keys and object values.
+Reads the JSON representation of a
+ *See: T:System.Collections.Generic.Dictionary`2*with string keys and object values.

 ##### Parameters
 * *reader:* The reader to read from.